Skip to content

 Side Effects & Precautions

-• Digestive discomfort if consumed in very large quantities.
+• Mild digestive discomfort if eaten in very large quantities.

-• Allergic reactions in people with citrus allergies.
+• Allergic reactions in people with specific citrus sensitivities.

 • Tooth enamel erosion from frequent exposure to acidic juices if proper dental hygiene is not maintained.

-Orange is one of the world’s most nutritious and refreshing citrus fruits, offering an excellent source of vitamin C, antioxidants, dietary fiber, and essential nutrients.
-Whether enjoyed fresh, as juice, in salads, desserts, or traditional recipes, oranges make a delicious addition to a balanced diet.
-Including oranges regularly can help support immunity, heart health, skin health, digestion, and overall wellness while adding natural sweetness and freshness to everyday meals.
+Ultimately, this produce stands out as one of the world’s most nutritious and refreshing citrus fruits, offering an excellent source of vitamin C, antioxidants, dietary fiber, and essential nutrients.
+Whether enjoyed fresh, as juice, in salads, desserts, or traditional recipes, it delivers a delicious addition to a balanced diet, supporting immunity, heart health, skin health, digestion, and overall wellness in everyday meals.

 TAGS: #Citrus sinensis (L Osbeck)#Citrus sinensis common name#Citrus sinensis leaves#Citrus sinensis medicinal uses#Orange citrus sinensis benefits#Orange citrus sinensis in india#Orange citrus sinensis uses#Orange scientific name and family